 I have ‘mature’, sometimes dehydrated skin for the most part.
+Occasionally prone to allergic reactions/breakouts on cheeks.

 - I first qualified in CIBTAC (Aesthetics) at the original Steiner School in Wardour Street, Central London.
 There are similar courses available in Ray Cochrane, London College of Beauty Therapy, CIDESCO’s website and ITEC’s website.

-- Once qualified, further post-graduate courses are available in the UK through Sally Durant.
-I also did post-graduate courses in France.
+- I did post-graduate courses in France.

 - I am insured through BABTAC.

-- I am trained in over 100 brands and a globally qualified advanced aesthetician.
+- I am trained in (well) over 100 brands and a globally qualified advanced aesthetician.
 My career has involved developing bespoke facials and training teams internationally for top brands in the UK, USA and Far East.

 - I have been in retail for 34 years, and working as a Consultant to brands in the Beauty Industry for over 10 years, advising brands on the route into market, where they should be selling and why.
 I put brands into those retailers and keep both parties happy.
 It’s my career and I love it.